Yang Ming Marine Transport Corporation: Subsidiaries

-THE Alliance
+THE Alliance - Premier Alliance

-Along with Hapag-Lloyd, HMM Co Ltd, and Ocean Network Express, Yang Ming Marine Transport Corporation is a member of THE Alliance.
-THE Alliance is intended to provide 34 services, directly calling at 81 different ports on a monthly basis.
+Along with Hapag-Lloyd, HMM Co Ltd, and Ocean Network Express, Yang Ming Marine Transport Corporation was a member of THE Alliance.
+THE Alliance was intended to provide 34 services, directly calling at 81 different ports on a monthly basis.
+From March 2025, THE Alliance was replaced by Premier Alliance, composed by the same members, excluding Hapag-Lloyd.

 Fleet

 As of mid-2019, Yang Ming operated a fleet of over 4.2-million-D.W.T / operating capacity 643 thousand TEU, of which container ships are the main service force.